Nerebb/f1fomula/README.md

-This is a [F1 Formula Drivers]() websites where we updates the latest status of drivers.
+Welcome to the F1 Formula Drivers website, where we provide the latest updates on the drivers' status.

 ## TABLE OF CONTENT